 Besides correlation-based statistics, density-based statistics such as the $k$-th nearest neighbor statistics ($k$NN) and wavelet scattering transforms (WST) have also generated considerable interest in recent years. \citet{2021Banerjee, 2021bBanerjee} found that the $k$NNs can break degeneracies in the 2-point clustering and potentially improve the cosmology constraints by a factor of a few. \citet{2022aValogiannis, 2022bValogiannis} applied WST to BOSS galaxies in a preliminary analysis of the large scales and found substantial improvement in cosmological parameter constraints.

-None of these studies push their beyond-2PCF analysis to small scales on data because they lack not only a robust theory template for such scales, but also a proper treatment of the effects of data systematics.
-Such systematics include: (1) redshift-dependent completeness, where the galaxy sample's number density varies as a function of redshift due to survey selection cuts; (2) survey masks and geometry, where galaxies in certain regions of the survey fail to be observed due to survey windows and various foreground obstructions; and last but not least (3) fiber collision, where galaxies that are too close to each other in projection do not always get redshift measurements. \citet{2012Ross} details these systematic effects in SDSS/BOSS, but these effects are generic to all fiber-fed spectroscopic surveys, including all ground-based experiments such as eBOSS, DESI, and PFS.
+None of these studies push their beyond-2PCF analysis to small scales on data because they lack not only a robust theory template for such scales, but also a proper treatment of the effects of observational systematics.
+Such systematics include: (1) redshift-dependent completeness, where the galaxy sample's number density varies as a function of redshift due to survey selection cuts; (2) survey masks and geometry, where galaxies in certain regions of the survey fail to be observed due to survey windows and various foreground obstructions; and last but not least (3) fibre collision, where galaxies that are too close to each other in projection do not always get redshift measurements. \citet{2012Ross} details these systematic effects in SDSS/BOSS, but these effects are generic to all fibre-fed spectroscopic surveys, including all ground-based experiments such as eBOSS, DESI, and PFS.